dawid-szaniawski/bepatient/docs/usage.md

 We can also use the `RequestsWaiter` object.
 However, it's important to remember that the default methods only allow the use of built-in checkers and comparers.

+However, there is nothing preventing you from adding a new Waiter object that would introduce its own checkers and comparers.

 ---

 ### Basic methods